 The Register will be kept in two parts:

 - Part One of the Register will be for sites categorised as brownfield / previously developed land which are suitable, available and achievable for residential development.

 - Part Two of the Register is optional and allows the Council to

-select sites from Part One and grant ‘Permission in Principle’ (PiP) for
+select sites from Part One and grant ‘Permission in Principle’ (PiP) for housing development.

 PiP establishes the fundamental principles of development in terms of the use, location and amount of development.
 However planning permission is not granted until Technical Details Consent is applied for and approved.